genie88/tap/README.md

-# tap
+#tap
- lightweight script (~1kb) to detect via Javascript events like 'tap' 'dbltap' 'swipeup' 'swipedown' 'swipeleft' 'swiperight' 'pan' 'pinch' 'rotate' on any kind of device. no dependencies.
+ lightweight script (~1kb) to detect via Javascript events like 'tap' 'dbltap' 'longtap' 'swipe' 'pinch' 'rotate' on any kind of device. no dependencies.

- ## Usage
+##Usage
 Include the script into your page:
 ```html
 <script src="path/to/tap.js"></script>
 ```